giodestone/Hart-Keyboard/README.md

 * 2 for the display (SDA/SCL - this is the I2C SSD1306 - which uses less pins than the SPI).
 * This is exluding 3.3V/5v (5v aka VDD) & GND for the OLED and GND for the rotary encoder (they do not use data)
 * Enough headroom for an OLED display and some images to be stored (8kb per image frame).
-* USB OTG device mode (so the Pi can pretend to be an input device)
+* USB OTG/HID device mode (so the Pi can pretend to be an input device)

 <details>
 <summary>Expand for Pico Pinout Image</summary>